 Students are advised to consult the School of Graduate Studies website for more information about graduate degree programs at the University of Toronto.
 Students interested in American programs must take the ;GRE (Graduate Record Exam) in their fourth year; see your registrar for the examination schedule.

 Enquiries about the Art History graduate degree programs at the Graduate Department of Art History—leading to the Master of Arts (MA) and the Doctor of Philosophy (PhD)—should be addressed to the Director of Graduate Studies and Graduate Assistant.

 Graduates in Art History may also consider the Faculty of Information Studies, whose programs lead to the degrees Master of Museum Studies, Master of Information, PhD in Information Studies, and Diploma in Advanced Study in Information Studies.
 Enquiries should be addressed to the iSchool.

 The John H. Daniels Faculty of Architecture, Landscape, and Design offers professional graduate programs in architecture, landscape architecture, urban design, and visual studies.
 Degrees offered include Master of Architecture (professional and post-professional), Master of Landscape Architecture (professional and post-professional), Master of Urban Design (post-professional), Master of Visual Studies in Curatorial Studies, and Master of Visual Studies in Studio Art.
 Enquiries should be addressed to the Daniels Faculty office.

-If you are thinking about graduate school in art history, see the suggestions on planning and applying in this Graduate School Tips & Guidelines (PDF) document.
+If you are thinking about graduate school in art history, see the suggestions on planning and applying in the Graduate School Tips and Guidelines PDF document.
 HASA also offers workshops on graduate school with faculty and graduate students that can help.
 Look for the announcements on the HASA Facebook page and in the undergraduate newsletters.